noahij05/CS165_TLS/README.md

-## CS165_TLS -- TLS Cache
+## CS165_TLS -- TLS Cache - Noah Jimenez njime006 - Jacob Halvorson jhalv001
 ------------------------

-This repository contains the starter code for the CS165 project.
+This repository contains the code for the CS165 project.
 The directory structure is as follows:
 ```
 certificates/	// Contains CA and server certificates.
 scripts/	// Helper scripts.